Dupchuwangmo7/Dupchuwangmo7.github.io/_posts/2024-3-25-DBS101_FlippedClass6.md

 ### 5. Time-series Database
-IT is database optimized for time-stamped or time series data.
+It is database optimized for time-stamped or time series data.
 Time series data are simply measurements or events that are tracked, monitored, downsampled, and aggregated over time.
 It is built specifically for handling metrics and events or measurements that are time-stamped.

 ![alt text](<../images/DBS101-images/Screenshot from 2024-03-26 23-39-37.png>)